Information Technology and Study Skills

 You enjoyed studying mathematics or physics, and like using technology to find solutions

-You're looking for a change of direction into engineering, or you're looking to formalise your current experience
+You are looking for a change of direction into engineering, or you want to formalise your current experience

 All about the course